King's College, Cambridge: Lawn, Backs and Bodley's Buildings

+To the west of the Gibbs building is a lawn, on the site of Henry VI's intended cloister and the demolished St John Zachary church.
+To its north is Clare College, while Wilkins's buildings continue to its south with the library and former provost's lodge.
+In 2020, part of the lawn was replaced with a wildflower meadow for the first time since 1772, leading to a tripling in biodiversity.
+A bridge of 1819, again by Wilkins, crosses the Cam onto the Backs.
+The former provost's lodge is connected to the river by Bodley's Buildings of 1890-93, in a solid neo-Tudor style.

 Library

 Since its foundation, the college has housed a library, providing books for all students, covering all the subjects offered by King's.
 Around 130,000 books are held: some available for teaching and for reference, others being rare books and manuscripts.
 The library operates a user-oriented purchasing policy: students and Directors of Studies recommend new purchases in their subject.
 There is both Wi-Fi and Ethernet internet access throughout the library as well as a library computer room.
 Special collections include a separate Music Library, the Keynes Library, a Global Warming collection, and an Audio Visual Library.

+Webb's Court

+Webb's Court lies south of the library, adjoining Queens' Lane and Queens' College.
+It was built in 1907-09 to designs by Aston Webb and Ingress Bell.
+It develops Bodley's neo-Tudor style, and contains a gate onto Queens' Lane.
+To the west of Webb's Court is the provost's lodge, of 1926-29 by GL Kennedy.

+Keynes Building and Chetwynd Court

+To the east of Webb's Court, filling the space towards King's Parade and straddling King's Lane, are the buildings of 1964-68, the so-called Cats and Kings development.
+This was a joint venture with St Catherine's College and was designed by Fello Atkinson.
+Despite its provision of individual bathrooms, the dark courts and narrow alleys, as well as maintenance problems, mean that this building is not now generally considered a success.
+Fronting onto King's Parade is George Gilbert Scott's Chetwynd Building of 1871-73.

 Academic profile

 The unofficial Tompkins Table comparing academic performance ranked King's 12th out of a total of 29 rated colleges at the University of Cambridge in 2019.
 In terms of first-class degrees, King's ranked 9th in the university with 31.3% of final year students achieving a first.

 King's offers all undergraduate courses available at the university, except for education, land economy and veterinary medicine, although Directors of Studies for Anglo-Saxon Norse & Celtic and Management Studies visit from other colleges.
 With more than 100 fellows and some 420 undergraduate students, King's has one of the highest ratios of fellows to students of all the Cambridge colleges.